 Scott T. Allison is Professor of Psychology at the University of Richmond, where he has been on the faculty since 1987.
-His research program focuses on human belief systems about heroes, villains, legends, leaders, underdogs, and martyrs.
+His research program examines the psychology of heroism, leadership, and heroic leadership.
 He has served on the editorial boards of Journal of Personality and Social Psychology, Personality and Social Psychology Bulletin, and Group Dynamics: Theory, Research, and Practice.

-Scott has published nearly 100 articles and four books on heroes and leadership, three of them co-authored with George Goethals:
+Scott has published nearly 100 articles and books on heroism and leadership, including:

 (1) Heroes, What They Do & Why We Need Them, published in 2011 by Oxford University Press